 Your rights under data protection legislation

-Bridgwater & Taunton College is committed to protecting the privacy of anyone whose personal data we hold in line with the General Data Protection Regulation (GDPR).
+Bridgwater & Taunton College is committed to protecting the privacy of anyone whose personal data we hold in line with the UK General Data Protection Regulation (UK GDPR).
 The College’s register entry number is Z4677243.

 Data protection legislation places obligations on the College to protect your personal information.
 We have to make sure we process your personal data in line with the data protection principles and ensure that your rights as individuals are met.
 These are outlined in our Data Protection Policy and Record Retention and Disposal Policy.